dorm7/askbot/README.md

 # Settings

 In order to use the tumblr api, you need to set TUMBLR_CONSUMER_KEY in settings.py.
 To know more about TUMBLR API, you can view [Tumblr API](http://www.tumblr.com/docs/en/api/v2) to get information.

+After You get your key, you can specify TUMBLR_SITE, It is the tumblr site's domain name, such as blog.krdai.info.

 # MODIFICATION